TizianaRicciardelli/iterConsRank/README.md

 # iterConsRank 💻

-The purpose of this repository is leading us to publish the paper abount iter-ConsRank
+The purpose of this repository is leading us to publish a little paper about iter-ConsRank